kontena/pharos-docs/configuration/README.md

 ### `etcd`

 Specify external [etcd](https://github.com/etcd-io/etcd).
-By default, Kontena Pharos will create in-cluster etcd.
+By default, Pharos will create in-cluster etcd.
 This configuration option is used to describe external etcd (in-cluster etcd will be disabled).
 For example:

 ```yaml
 etcd: